Rope Light Instructions

 Cutting Rope Light

 Know how to cut rope light is easy to do and can be done with any household scissors or knife.
 To cut rope light, measure the area and cut at the nearest cutting mark.
 Remember the cutting mark is the only place the rope light should be cut.
 After cutting, remove any excess copper wire.
 There is no difference in how to cut LED rope light.
 The distance between the cut marks vary, depending on the rope light.
-Click on the Cut Lengths Chart to get the exact measurements of the cut marks for each type of rope light.
-To achieve maximum chasing effects, 3, 4 and 5 rope light need to be connected to a controller.
+To achieve maximum chasing effects, 3, 4 and 5 wire rope light need to be connected to a controller.

 Connecting Rope Light